- What Is It?

 - Functions of the low back, or lumbar area, include structural support, movement, and protection of certain body tissues.

-- Pain in the low back can be a result of conditions affecting the bony lumbar spine, discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen, and the skin covering the lumbar area.
+- Pain in the low back can be a result of conditions affecting the bony lumbar spine, intervertebral discs (discs between the vertebrae), ligaments around the spine and discs, spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen, and the skin covering the lumbar area.

 - Treatment of low back pain is optimally directed toward a diagnosed or suspected specific cause.
-For acute lumbar strain, use of a home remedy initially can be beneficial.
+For acute back pain from lumbar strain, use of a home remedy initially can be beneficial.

 What is the anatomy of the low back?

 To understand various causes of low back pain, it is important to appreciate the normal design (anatomy) of the tissues of this area of the body.
 Important structures of the low back that can be related to symptoms in this region include the bony lumbar spine (vertebrae, singular = vertebra), discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen, and the skin covering the lumbar area.